 Nueces County

-Born and raised in Buffalo, New York, Rich is a certified Project Management Professional (PMP), currently working for the City of Corpus Christi, Texas, as their Housing and Homeless Services Administrator.
+Born and raised in Buffalo, New York, Rich is a certified Project Management Professional (PMP), currently working for the Nueces Center for Mental Health and Intellectual Disabilities as their Managing Director of Accounting.

 An experienced professional with over 20 years of expertise in managing homeless services, supportive housing, developing new funding streams for new programs, budget management, training, consulting, and direct care in the field of housing and homeless services.